COVID-19: travel health notice for all travellers

 There is no resident Canadian government office in Tajikistan.
-You can obtain consular assistance and further consular information from the the Embassy of Canada in Astana, Kazakhstan.
+You can obtain consular assistance and further consular information from the Embassy of Canada to Kazakhstan, in Nur-Sultan.

 Astana - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Astana, Kazakhstan, and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Kazakhstan, in Nur-Sultan, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.